myramade/hbcu_alexa/build.md

 ```

  * After you edit the text, click the **Save** button and then the **Deploy** button at the top of the screen.
   > *The **Deploy** button does not publish your skill.
-It's taking all of the lines of code in the codebase and copying it to an enviroment where it will be executed.
+It's taking all of the lines of code in the codebase and copying it to an environment where it will be executed.

 # Test
 We are ready to test your skill.
 Click on the **Test** tab at the top of the screen.